Update: ‘Release Date’ section updated with local motorshow display.

-Christophe Decultot, President, Honda Benelux (Honda Motor Europe), has confirmed that Honda will expand the European line-up with another EV.
+Before the e:Ny1 Prototype announcement, Christophe Decultot, President, Honda Benelux (Honda Motor Europe), had confirmed that Honda will expand the European line-up with another EV.
 Speaking to autovisie in October 2021, Decultot said that he’s not allowed to say how the expansion is setup but “it is certain that there will be an (a new) electric model.”
-The new Honda EV will have a different positioning than the Honda e, but we don’t know whether it will be a derivative of the HR-V, the Honda Benelux boss added.
+The new Honda EV will have a different positioning than the Honda e, the Honda Benelux boss added.

-It’s interesting that Decultot talked about the Honda SUV e:prototype (pictured above) that debuted at Auto Shanghai 2021 during the interview.
-The production version has two versions, a Honda e:NS1 for the Dongfeng-Honda JV company and a Honda e:NP1 for the Guangqi-Honda JV company.
-Decultot said that although Honda has developed the EV for China, it could bring it to Europe.
+Decultot suggested that this model could be related to the Honda SUV e:prototype and thus the e:NS1 and e:NP1 twins.
+The former is made by the Dongfeng Honda JV company and the latter is from the Guangqi Honda JV company.
+Decultot said that although Honda has developed the electric car for China, it could bring it to Europe.

 At the Shanghai car show earlier this year, there was a concept car.
 Although that model has been developed for the Chinese market, there is a chance that the car will also come to Europe.
-Officially, the car is not intended for Europe, but we cannot say that it will not come.Christophe Decultot, President, Honda Benelux (Translated)
+Officially, the car is not intended for Europe, but we cannot say that it will not come.Christophe Decultot, President, Honda Benelux, in 2021 (Translated)

 On the Honda e:NS1 & Honda e:NP1 (Honda HR-V based EVs)